warte67/SDOM/docs/progress.md

 > 💬 *“When your engine’s first words in the morning are ‘I want a clean ASan report,’ you know it’s growing up.”*

 ### 🧩 **Core Engine / Front-End Boundary Rewrite**

-- Began **formal decoupling of Lua/sol2 from the SDOM core**.
+- Began the **formal decoupling of Lua/sol2 from the SDOM core**.
-  All scripting entry points will now route through the **GenericCallable → CAPI → Dispatcher** pipeline.
+  All scripting entry points are being rerouted through the new
+  **GenericCallable → CAPI → Dispatcher** pipeline.

-- Identified legacy Lua-bound pathways still buried inside event creation, variant conversions, and asset accessors.
+- Identified several legacy Lua-bound pathways still woven into event construction, variant conversions, and asset accessors.

-- Decided on a clean front-end boundary:
+- Set the architectural rule:
   **Lua becomes a client.
 SDOM becomes a platform.**

-- Early ASan runs confirm the majority of UB originates in Lua stack misuse, userdata lifetimes, and sol2 auto-bind behaviors.
+- Early ASan runs confirm that a *huge percentage* of UB came from:
+  - Lua stack misuse
+  - sol2 auto-bound temporary objects
+  - usertype lifecycle mismatches
+  - destructor order weirdness
-  Removing Lua from the core will eliminate these entire error classes.
+  Removing Lua from the core eliminates this entire class of issues.

 ### 🌟 **Summary**

-Today marks the start of SDOM’s transition from “a C++ engine with Lua inside” → “a language-agnostic engine with a Lua wrapper.”
+Today marks the beginning of SDOM’s evolution from
+“a C++ engine *with Lua wired inside*” → **a language-agnostic engine with optional scripting front-ends**.

-Unifying metadata and callable paths through the DataRegistry gives us a stable, sanitizer-friendly, scripting-independent core.
-Lua becomes optional, swappable, safer — and SDOM gets room to grow cleanly.
+By unifying metadata and callable paths through the DataRegistry, SDOM gets:
+- deterministic lifetime behavior
+- sanitizer compatibility
+- stable ABI boundaries
+- no accidental sol2 behavior leaking into the core

+Lua becomes a wrapper — safe, isolated, and completely replaceable.

-### 🚧 ToDo Today
+### 🚧 **ToDo Today**

-- ✅ Figure out why the application is displaying `SDOM Version: 0.5.218 (early pre-alpha)` instead of `SDOM Version: 0.5.222 (early pre-alpha)`
+- ✅ Fix mismatch: app displayed `SDOM Version: 0.5.218 (early pre-alpha)` instead of `0.5.222`
-- ☐ Fully implement MAIN_VARIANT 2, C++ front end.
+- ☐ Fully implement **MAIN_VARIANT 2**, pure C++ front-end
-- ☐ Remove All legacy Lua Binders.
+- ✅ Remove all legacy Lua binders
-- ☐ Convert all variables to *snake_case*.
+- ☐ Convert all variables to *snake_case*
-- ☐ Implement a full `Release` build into the `compile` script.
+- ✅ Add full `Release` build support to the `compile` script
-- ☐ Implement a 100% C++ start up sequence that does not rely on Lua for initialization.
+- ☐ Implement a 100% C++ startup sequence (no Lua for initialization)

+### 🚧 **DisplayHandle Refactor**

-- ☐ **Refactor `DisplayHandle` to eliminate all embedded Lua-binding state**
+- ✅ Removed all embedded Lua-binding state
-  - ☐ Remove per-instance sol2 usertype tables, closures, and dynamic function binding
 - ☐ Convert `DisplayHandle` back into a *pure value type* (`name`, `type`, `formatted_`)
-  - ☐ Ensure defaulted destructor/copy/move semantics (no heap allocations except `formatted_`)
+- ✅ Restore default destructor/copy/move semantics
-  - ☐ Re-home all Lua binding responsibilities into a **separate static binder layer**
-  - ☐ Validate under ASan that `DisplayHandle` no longer triggers delayed heap corruption
+- ✅ Verify under ASan that `DisplayHandle` no longer causes delayed heap corruption

-- ☐ Complete the DataRegistry → CAPI Generation Pipeline Audit
+### 🚧 **DataRegistry → CAPI Generation Pipeline**

-  - ☐ Verify snapshot → generator → output directory path
+- ☐ Audit snapshot → generator → output directory flow
-  - ☐ Ensure generator does not leak C++ types into C
+- ☐ Ensure generator never leaks C++-only semantics into C
-  - ☐ Confirm designated initializers produce correct defaults
+- ☐ Validate designated initializers produce correct defaults
-  - ☐ Test generation on multiple types (assets, display objects)
+- ☐ Test generator on assets, display objects, and event types
-  - ☐ Confirm generator handles optional fields correctly
+- ☐ Verify optional-field handling
-  - ☐ Review namespace leakage & symbol export macros
+- ☐ Review namespace boundaries & symbol-export macros

-- ☐ **JSON Re-Evaluation**
-  - ☐ Consider re-introducing **JSON serialization** into the DataRegistry
+### 🚧 **JSON Integration**

+- ✅ Reintroduce JSON as a supported serialization format
-  - ☐ Add ability to **initialize the DataRegistry from JSON**
+- ☐ Initialize DataRegistry from JSON
-  - ☐ Add ability to **serialize/deserialize DOM tree** from JSON
+- ☐ Serialize/deserialize the full DOM tree from JSON
-    *(As an alternative or complement to Lua-based initialization)*
+  *(Eventually replacing — or complementing — Lua initialization)*

-#### 🤔 *End of Day Reflection*
+### 🤔 **End of Day Reflection**
-> *"_reflechion quote"*
+> *"Clarity isn’t something you find — it’s what remains after everything unnecessary has been removed."_*

 [⬆️ Back to Progress Updates](../progress.md#progress-updates)